baldurk/renderdoc/docs/getting_started/features.rst

 -----

 * Support for D3D12 up to D3D12.3, Windows 10 only.
-* Debug marker uses the PIXSetMarker macros that go through SetMarker/BeginEvent/EndEvent on the command list
+* Debug marker uses the SetMarker/BeginEvent/EndEvent functions on the command list or queue.
-* Vertex, Pixel and Compute shader debugging.
+* Vertex, Pixel and Compute shader debugging for DXBC/fxc shaders.

 Vulkan
 ------